 There is currently a huge investment by smartphone manufacturers to release their own flexible display mobile devices for consumers.

 10. Electroluminescent displays are less common today

-Electroluminescent Displays (ELDs) first appeared in the early 1970s.
-These are flat panel displays that consisted of layers off electroluminescent material sandwiched between two conductors.
+Electroluminescent displays (ELDs) first appeared in the early 1970s.
+These are flat panel displays that consisted of electroluminescent material layers sandwiched between two conductors.

 As current flows, the layer of luminescent material emits radiation in the form of visible light.

 ELD's are less common than other types of monitor display but can be found in industrial, instrumentation, and transportation applications.